the1lab/1lab/src/Meta/Idiom.lagda.md

-The `Idiom`{.Agda} class, probably better known as `Applicative` (from languages like Haskell and the Agda standard library), captures the "effects with parallel composition", where an "effect" is simply a mapping from types to types, with an arbitrary adjustment of universe
+The `Idiom`{.Agda} class, probably better known as `Applicative` (from languages like Haskell and the Agda standard library), captures the notion of "effects with parallel composition", where an "effect" is simply a mapping from types to types, with an arbitrary adjustment of universe levels:
-levels:

 ```agda
 record Effect : Typeω where